ConLenov/MNTm/README.md

 Description
 --------------
 Project migration taskmgr.exe from Windows 10 to different platforms.
 The project is open source code.
 No code from Microsoft.
 Project named is "MNTm" (M is Not Task Manager)

+So far, it only works well under Windows XP and Windows 7 (32 bits)